Hear and Now

 Hear and Now is our award-winning intergenerational community project.

-Hear and Now unites young and old in music making, dance and movement.
+Hear and Now unites young and old in music making, movement, poetry and spoken word.
 We have developed the project over the past 10 years with specialist partners in Bedford and Leicester.

 About the project

-Hear and Now is a unique musical collaboration between older people living with dementia and their carers; young singers and instrumentalists from grassroots community organisations and local primary schools; and members of the Philharmonia Orchestra.
+Hear and Now is a unique musical collaboration between older people living with dementia and their carers, young singers and instrumentalists from grassroots community organisations, and members of the Philharmonia Orchestra.